 State central committees, county central committees and local political clubs of the Democratic and Republican parties are all part of a bewildering landscape of political party organization in Maryland.
 A few distinctions will provide a clearer picture.

 Political parties are defined in Maryland law and state central committees are designated as their governing bodies; as governing bodies they write their own constitutions and bylaws.
-Maryland law also creates county central committees, specifying, among other things, that the Wicomico County Democratic Central Committee (WCDCC) has seven members elected to four-year terms during primary elections in gubernatorial election years.
+Maryland law also creates county central committees, specifying, among other things, that the Wicomico County Democratic Central Committee (WCDCC) has eight members - four male and four female - elected to four-year terms during primary elections in gubernatorial election years.
 Further, how central committees raise money and what it is spent on is regulated by law; regular financial reports are made to the State Board of Elections.

 While central committees are the legal face of parties in Maryland, local political clubs, such as the Democratic Club of Wicomico County, are not based in Maryland law and membership is open to all registered Democrats.
 Both central committees and clubs sponsor fund raisers, organize volunteers and work to elect Democrats in the general election.
 In fact, in some counties clubs have more influence than central committees.